nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="definition" seamless>

-**Action:** Edits an existing contact in the address book. <br> You may edit by specifying the index of the contact of the displayed address book that you wish to edit, or you may edit by specifying the full name of the contact that is currently displayed that you wish to edit. <br>
+**Action:** Edits an existing contact in the address book. <br> You may edit by specifying the index of the contact in the displayed address book, or by specifying the full name of the contact that is currently displayed that you wish to edit. <br>
 </box>